Personal branding for working parents

 So what is your personal brand?
 How would you like other people to describe you?
 What do people expect from you, based on what they have heard and what they see about you?
 Do you deliver consistently against those expectations?

-Jaleh explores 3 key ways to develop your personal brand – define it; earn it and then promote it.
+Jaleh explores 3 key ways to develop your personal brand as a working parent– define it; earn it and then promote it.